Stay up-to-date: join us on Facebook

-When approached by a strange dog, it is important to look carefully at the dog's behaviour.
+When approached by a strange dog, it is important to look carefully at the dog's behaviour and body language.

 Friendly dogs appear relaxed and calm.